symfony/symfony-docs/quick_tour/the_big_picture.rst

 Templates
 ~~~~~~~~~

-So, the controller renders the ``HelloBundle:Hello:index.html.twig`` template.
+The controller renders the ``HelloBundle:Hello:index.html.twig`` template.
+By
-But what's in a template name? ``HelloBundle`` is the bundle name, ``Hello``
-is the controller, and ``index.html.twig`` the template name.
-By default, the
-sandbox uses Twig as its template engine:
+default, the sandbox uses Twig as its template engine but you can also use
+traditional PHP templates if you choose.

 .. code-block:: jinja